 Make your air fryer chicken wings into a healthy and filling meal by serving with baked beans and creamy coleslaw.

-Create a knockout air fryer appetizer spread that'll impress the guests at your next party or tailgate!
+Create a knockout air fryer appetizer spread that will impress the guests at your next party or tailgate!
+An ultimate appetizer spread is easy to make in the air fryer!

 Absolutely!
-It doesn't take much effort to reheat chicken wings.
+It doesn't take much effort to reheat chicken wings in the air fryer, and it gets the wings nice and crispy again.

 I recommend skipping the microwave to avoid a soggy and rubbery reheated texture.
 The great news is that you can do it right in your air fryer instead!

-Simply turn your air fryer to 360 degrees F, and air fry the wings for 4-5 minutes.
+Simply turn your air fryer to 360 degrees F, and air fry the wings for 4-5 minutes to reheat them.

 That's just enough time to get them reheated and crispy without over cooking them.